If you can, you should just feed your horse forage. Pasture, hay, haylage, chaff, forage cubes.

 Potential Red Flags

-Some scenarios that raise red flags for me and suggest I need to go back and check either a horse’s details or the diet details I have added are:
+Here are some scenarios that raise red flags and suggest that you need to go back and check either a horse’s details or the diet details:

 Digestible energy is LOW but the horse is maintaining or gaining weight.